IEU Lunch Talks

 Impact evaluation of climate investment to support Protected Areas (PAs).
 4 September 2018

-Mr. Aaron E. Zazueta, the former Chief Evaluation Officer of the Global Environment Facility (GEF) Independent Evaluation Office, presented the most comprehensive impact evaluation by GEF on the impact of PAs on biodiversity in term of both methods used and the scope of inquiry.
-The evaluation included 618 projects (3.4 billion dollars) that reached 1292 protected areas covering 2,785,350 square kilometers in 137 countries.
-The evaluation used a mix of quantitative, qualitative, and spatial methods in data collection and analyses.
-Evidence was also collected from a mix of sources, combining global data sets, ﬁeld data, literature reviews and statistical models.
+Until 2015 Mr. Aaron Zazueta was the Chief Evaluation Oﬃcer for the Global Environment Facility (GEF) Independent Evaluation Oﬃce.
+At GEF he led the most comprehensive global evaluation undertaken on the impact of Protected Areas on biodiversity in terms of the diversity of methods used and the scope of inquiry.
+In this IEU Talk he discusses the evaluation’s mix of quantitative, qualitative, and spatial methods in data collection and analyses, as well as its use of evidence collected from a mix of sources, including global data sets, ﬁeld data, literature reviews and statistical models.
+This Lunch Talk looks at how mixed methods can help to evaluate a portfolio from multiple angles.

 Donor competition and Aid effectiveness.
 28 August 2018